LeeAnnEditor/o365hq/services/Office 365 Tenant-to-Tenant Cutover Email Migration Without Downtime and Bounced Email.md

 ### Success criteria

-1. Users can access Exchange Online on their desktop PCs, mobile phones and tablets from any place, any time
+1. Users can access Exchange Online on their desktop PCs, mobile phones, and tablets from any place, any time
-2. Old Office 365 tenant successfully migrated to new Office 365 tenant and accessible by all users
+2. Old Office 365 tenant successfully migrated to new Office 365 tenant and is accessible by all users
-3. All necessary Transport rules created and working
+3. All necessary Transport rules are created and working
 4. Mail can be sent and received using Exchange Online
 5. Exchange Online Protection is configured and working
-6. No incoming message lost during the migration process
+6. No incoming message loss during the migration process